mjf1406/viziers-vault-app/README.md

 ### 2025/10/18

+-   removed dynamic imports and instead use loading.tsx with skeletons resembling the UI being loaded
 -   testing dynamic import of large components to reduce initial page load size and removal of loading.tsx

 ### 2025/10/12